Stochastics

 vignette covers how to process the data, how to create a central from a

-set of stochastics, and how to see a graph of the stochastics for quick
+set of stochastics, how to produce some graphs of the stochastics for

 Creating standard stochastic files